 The only provision to drinking the tap water in Bermuda is if you have an especially/highly sensitive digestive system---one that doesn't tolerate/react to even small changes well.
 It is better to play it safe and stick with branded bottled waters.

-There are 6 mobile network operators and also quite a number of internet service providers in Bermuda.
+There are over 0 mobile network operators and about 0 internet service providers in Bermuda.
 You can checkout the

 and also details about each of them.